-The Western Wildland Environmental Threat Assessment Center (WWETAC), a research, development, and applications unit of Pacific Northwest Research Station, was created in 2005 to predict, detect, and assess existing and potential environmental threats to western wildlands.
-Syntheses, models, and application tools will be developed and shared about wildfire risks, fuels management, climate change impacts, exotic invasives and native outbreaks, and how these threats are translated across the landscape.
-Interdisciplinary and cross-boundary analyses are also conducted, such as understanding human perceptions of fire risk, or conducting and combining socioeconomic and biophysical vulnerability assessments to understand how concurrent threats are translated across the landscapes and affect human well-being.
+The Western Wildland Environmental Threat Assessment Center (WWETAC), a research, development, and applications unit of the Pacific Northwest Research Station, was created in 2005 to predict, detect, and assess existing and potential environmental threats to western wildlands.
+Syntheses, models, and application tools are developed to provide information and assist management of natural resources and the landscapes that provide them.
+Interdisciplinary and cross-boundary analyses are conducted, such as understanding human perceptions of fire risk, or conducting and combining socioeconomic and biophysical vulnerability assessments to understand how concurrent threats are translated across the landscapes and affect human well-being.
 Our activities are organized into four focus areas:

 The mission of the Center is to generate and integrate knowledge and information to provide credible prediction, early detection, and quantitative assessment of environmental threats in the western United States.
 The goal of WWETAC is to inform policy and support the management of environmental threats to western wildlands.
 The objectives of WWETAC are to:

-Phone: (541) 416-6583
+Phone: (541) 750-7365